schrodinator/expert-garbanzo/README.md

 ### AI Players

 AI players are powered by OpenAI ChatGPT 3.5.
 Using AI players requires an API key, which can be obtained at https://platform.openai.com/api-keys.
-Save the secret key in a file called `gpt-secretkey.txt` in the top-level directory.
+Save the secret key in a file called `gpt-secretkey.txt`.

 ### Tests
 #### Backend